Do you ever wish you could edit the indexed data for an original record about your ancestor? FamilySearch is letting you do that!!! Time to celebrate.

 What is the FamilySearch Index?

 An indexed genealogy record improves how quickly we can access information to help us climb our family trees.
-We use searchable forms, key in our ancestor’s name and we can quickly access a record.
+We use searchable forms, key in our ancestor’s name, and can quickly access a record.
 Right?!?

 Well, not exactly.